JeremiahDavid/glue/docs/Industry-opportunities/small-distribution-problem-opportunity-ranking.md

 ## Scoring caveats

-- Distributors on **single cloud ERP** with strong native OTIF/backorder dashboards are weaker fit for ops packs — billing gap may still work if finance is separate
+- Distributors on **single cloud ERP** with strong native OTIF/backorder dashboards are weaker fit for ops packs.
+- Fishbowl/Cin7 customers are not automatically strong merely because finance is separate: both provide native accounting integrations, and Cin7 also integrates commerce.
+Billing or integration assurance requires demonstrated failures beyond built-in sync/error controls.
 - **Line-level** billing completeness is harder to implement than header-level — scores reflect that (ease 3 not 4)
 - Industrial distributors with **vendor-managed inventory** or consignment are edge cases — validate consignment false positives on unbilled
 - Scores are pre-discovery; backorder pain may outrank unbilled in *emotion* even if unbilled wins on Meshflow novelty + cash ROI